harness/developer-hub/docs/software-engineering-insights/sei-pivot-points/manage-org-unit-cat.md

 :::

-For more information about the relationship between projects, Org Unit categories, and Org Units, go to [Project and Org Unit hierarchies](./projects-org-units-overview.md).
+For more information about the relationship between projects, Org Unit categories, and Org Units, go to [Pivot Point hierarchies](./pivot-points-overview.md).

 ## View, edit, and enable/disable Org Unit categories

-1. In your Harness project, go to the SEI module, and go to **Org Units** under **Project Setup**.
+1. In your Harness project, go to the SEI module, select **Account**, and then select **Pivot Point Setup** under **Data Settings**.

 <!-- image: Where to find org unit category settings -->

-Org Unit categories are shown as tabs on the Org Units page.
+Org Unit categories are shown as tabs on the **Pivot Point Setup** page.
 This page shows only Org Unit categories and Org Units relevant to the current project.
 Switch projects to view Org Unit categories and Org Units for other projects.

 <!-- image: Org units list page -->